The question “How much money do I need to retire?” is often seen as impossible to answer – or an impossibly large answer.

 - If you are considering withdrawing 7% or more of your portfolio each year, it becomes less likely that you’d be able to make it to the end of the 30-year period.
 BUT it’s not impossible, as long as you keep a good eye on things and are prepared to adjust your spending if the market falls.

-As such, if you commit to only withdrawing 4% of your portfolio value per year, it is as close to certain as you can get that you would be able to fund your lifestyle for thirty years without earning an additional cent.
+This means that if you commit to only withdrawing 4% of your portfolio value per year, it is as close to certain as you can get that you would be able to fund your lifestyle for thirty years without earning an additional cent.

 But will this continue to be true for the future?